 AICA considers that it is important to conduct constructive dialogue with shareholders.
 AICA responds proactively to shareholders' requests for dialogue within a reasonable extent.
 Any opinions or other information obtained through such dialogue are reported to the Board of Directors, and AICA strives to reflect it in future direction of management and IR activities.
 To obtain stakeholders with a better understanding and appropriate evaluation, in addition to the General Meeting of Shareholders, AICA holds Financial Results Briefings for analysts and institutional investors twice a year, at which Representative Directors provide explanations.
 Please refer to AICA's corporate website for the briefing content and questions.
 Public Relations and IR Unit responds to requests for individual interviews and telephone press inquiries.
 Any information to be disclosed in such cases is approved by a Representative Director and the officer responsible for the matter at hand.
 Briefings for individual investors are also held on an irregular basis.
-The implementation status of dialogue between the officer responsible for the matter at hand and senior management and shareholders and investors for fiscal year 2022 will be disclosed in the Integrated Report (AICA Report to be issued in October 2023).
+The implementation status of dialogue between the officer responsible for the matter at hand and senior management and shareholders and investors for fiscal year 2022 is disclosed in the Integrated Report (AICA Report issued Novembar 2023).
+Visit the following URL for more information. (available in Japanese only).